glasgowm148/ergonaut-handbook/SigmaUSD.md

 IOHK, Ergo, and Emurgo designed the economic model of SigmaUSD.
 Its economic model maintains the conservative settings for collateral reserves and avoids the need for liquidations.
 Along with that, it supports a fully decentralised stablecoin emission setup.
 Thus, SigmaUSD will offer the world a stable, simple, and decentralised stablecoin.

+> There are currently large shorters who are using the bootstrapping period to take advantage and claim ergs during the dips {.is-danger}

 ## ELI5
 Everyone struggles to get their head around this concept — so here's an ELI5 version without the checks-and-balances to start you off.